GFargo/VVV-DevDash/README.md

 # VVV DevDash
 ######Custom Dashboard for Varying Vagrants Vagrant - Forked from [@TopDown](https://github.com/topdown/VVV-Dashboard)######
----

 This is a Varying Vagrant Vagrants Dashboard for the most excellent [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV).

-Its purpose is to dynamically load host links to all sites created in the VVV www path.

-The purpose of DevDash is to alleviate the pain points of using VVV when developing wordpress themes and plugins.
-It helps with the heavy lifting of creating new hosts, dynmically displaying current hosts, and providing links to the wonderful tools provided by VVV.
+The purpose of DevDash is to offer a collection of tools that assit in the learning curve and alleviate many of the pain points when using VVV for development.
+DevDash does the heavy lifting.

+#### Goals:

+ - [ ] Creating new Hosts using VV Site Wizard (#13)
+ - [ ] Dynamically display current hosts.
+   - [ ] Refactor current code in `content.php` to be in class (#21)
+   - [x] Add support for multiple domains (#16)
+ - [x] Seemless experience to the system tools provided by VVV. _note: two pages restrict iframe privelages, currently in the process of finding a workaround (#23)_

 ---
 _**Note:** DevDash has no affiliation with Varying Vagrant Vagrants or any other components listed here._

 # Installation